st2092/Interleaved-String/README.md

 # Interleaved-String
-Algorithm for dealing with interleaved string
+Algorithm for dealing with interleaved strings